api3-ecosystem/ETHIstanbul/README.md

 Use either QRNG or dAPI price feeds in your dApp to qualify as an API3 runner-up.

-## Questions?
-Support from API3 developers

-Looking for help?
-Head to the API3 Discord and drop questions in the #dev-support channel: https://discord.gg/api3dao -- Or look out for API3 team members at ETHIstanbul.

 ## Introduction to API3

 First-party oracles provide a more secure and reliable oracle, whilst enabling dApps to verify the data source.
 API3's first-party oracles are powered by Airnode, a serverless oracle node that enables API providers to run their own oracle nodes.